mietzen/template-debian-pkg-repo/ReadMe.md

 2. The update workflow will automatically detect new releases daily, or you can trigger it manually:
    - Go to Actions → Update Package List → Run workflow

-## End-to-end test (ubuntu-latest)

-You can validate dynamic architecture discovery, Release Architectures, and Packages contents using a sample packages.yml that references assets across multiple architectures.
-On ubuntu-latest, the deploy workflow:

-- Installs dpkg-dev and Python tooling
-- Builds pages/pool and dists/stable/main/binary-* with Packages and Packages.gz
-- Derives the Architectures list by scanning existing binary-* directories and writes it into dists/stable/Release
-- Adds SHA256 checksums for Packages and Packages.gz

-To run locally in GitHub Actions:
-- Push a packages.yml that selects multi-arch assets (e.g., an amd64 .deb, an arm64 .deb, and an all .deb using asset_regex).
-- Run the “Deploy Debian Repository” workflow; verify in artifacts:
-  - dists/stable/Release contains Architectures: all amd64 arm64 (order may vary)
-  - dists/stable/main/binary-all/Packages has only Architecture: all entries
-  - dists/stable/main/binary-amd64/Packages includes amd64 entries plus the all entries
-  - dists/stable/main/binary-arm64/Packages includes arm64 entries plus the all entries

 ## License

 This repository structure and scripts are provided under MIT License.
 Individual packages retain their original licenses.